UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 Answer 3: This allows you to use Proton outside of Steam for non-steam Windows applications, Read the 'EditMe!' script to learn how to use it.

-Question 4: Full PGO on Wine?
+Question 4: Full PGO + LTO on Wine?

-Answer 4: Not currently, But i'm working on it..
+Answer 4: You won't get LTO.
+But as for PGO i'm working on it..